-While mAbs have been successfully applied in many therapeutic areas, they have yet to be fully leveraged for acute bacterial infections, where they hold the potential to address critical unmet medical needs and to change the course of antibiotic resistance.
-Antibodies have proven effective for the prevention of serious bacterial infections dating back to the efforts of Emil von Behring (Recipient of the 1901 Nobel Prize in Physiology or Medicine) with diphtheria antitoxin.
+While mAbs have been successfully applied in many therapeutic areas, they have yet to be fully leveraged for acute bacterial and viral infections, where they hold the potential to address critical unmet medical needs.
+Antibodies have proven effective for the prevention of serious infections dating back to the efforts of Emil von Behring (Recipient of the 1901 Nobel Prize in Physiology or Medicine) with diphtheria and tetanus antitoxin.
+Palivizumab, a monoclonal antibody targeting respiratory syncytial virus (RSV), has been used for almost 20 years to prevent serious respiratory disease in neonates.
 More recently, several mAbs have been approved for treatment and/or prevention of anthrax (raxibacumab, obiltoxaximab) and recurrent Clostridium difficile infection (bezlotoxumab).

 Advances in our knowledge of bacterial pathogenesis have now opened new possibilities of expanding the use of mAbs to acute bacterial infections.